TJohnson986/reading-notes/code301/class-04.md

 #### Conditional (Ternary) Operator
-- Why would we use a ternary operator?
+- Why would we use a ternary operator? *in place of if/else statements to simplify a block of code to less lines*
 - Rewrite the following statement using a ternary statement: if(x===y){
       console.log(true);